 Reich College of Education - James Center for Appalachian Educators

-The James Center for Appalachian Educators , named after Steve and Judy James, serves to recruit, support, and retain teacher education majors during their tenure at Appalachian State University to ensure success in the classroom.
+The James Center for Student Success & Advising , named after Steve and Judy James, serves to recruit, support, and retain teacher education majors during their tenure at Appalachian State University to ensure success in the classroom.
 The James Center provides information for prospective students, professional development opportunities, and services for current students.